-This 11.5 acre site operated as a dairy farm for many years before the City of Greenwood Village purchased the historic site in 1994.
+This 11.5-acre site operated as a dairy farm for many years before the City of Greenwood Village purchased the historic site in 1994.
 Bordered by houses on the south and Orchard Road on the north, the biggest challenge came in forming a consensus between residents who wanted the site left as it was and residents who wanted an active park.
-However, after an intensive series of public process meetings, an overall collaboration prevailed.
-One of the neighbors who voiced concerns about the active uses within the park early on even changed his backyard fence from a 6' closed fence to a low split rail fence in order to enjoy the new park.
+However, after an intense series of public process meetings, collaboration prevailed.
+One of the neighbors who voiced concerns about the active uses within the park early in the process even changed his backyard fence from a six-inch closed fence to a low split rail fence to enjoy the new park.

 The original qualities of this beautiful site allowed for the various levels of activity found here.
 The original barn was preserved and renovated into a picnic shelter with restrooms, and the silo waspreserved and structurally reinforced with a new roof.
 Both provide ambiance and give the park it's focal point.